dglassbrenner1/my-posts-on-fraud-detection/2-model-formulas-250814.md

 $\mathbf{Notes}$:

-•	Decision trees aren't susceptible to features with wildly different means & variances, so one needn't standardize numeric features before applying
+- Decision trees aren't susceptible to features with wildly different means & variances, so one needn't standardize numeric features before applying

-•	The effect of redundant features on decision trees is a little nuanced.
+- The effect of redundant features on decision trees is a little nuanced.
 Trees aren't susceptible to redundant features, e.g. multicollinearity, in the sense that, e.g. if two features are highly correlated, a decision tree might use one feature or the other as it makes its splits.
 But the tree will still be built and approximately solve the regularized log-loss.
 What will be lost though, if you're not aware of the correlation (or in general, which features are mutually redundant), is the magnitude of feature importance (which might be divided among the redundant features).

-•	And they're easily interpreted
+- And they're easily interpreted

-•	But if they're not sufficiently pruned, then they tend to overfit the data (low bias, high variance)
+- But if they're not sufficiently pruned, then they tend to overfit the data (low bias, high variance)

 ## 2.4 Random forests

 Random forests address the high variance of decision trees.
 It does this by averaging the results of several trees, each built on a randomized pertubation of the data $\mathcal{D}$ and a random subset of the features.

 The randomized pertubation is accomplished by bootstrapping the data.
-That is, by replacing $\mathcal{D}$ with a simple random sample with replacement of the same size $|\mathcal{D}|$.
+That is, by replacing $\mathcal{D}$ with a simple random sample with replacement of the same size $\vert\mathcal{D}\vert$.

 $\textbf{Model form}$:
-$$P(y=1 \mid \mathbf{x}\in\mathcal{X}) = \frac{1}{K} \sum_{k=1}^K P_k (y=1 \mid \mathbf{x})$$ where $P_k (y=1 \mid \mathbf{x})$ is the prediction from a decision tree
+$$P(y=1 \mid \mathbf{x}\in\mathcal{X}) = \frac{1}{K} \sum_{k=1}^K P_k (y=1 \mid \mathbf{x})$$
+where $P_k (y=1 \mid \mathbf{x})$ is the prediction from a decision tree
 $T_k$ trained on a bootstrap sample of size $|\mathcal{D}|$ from the data $\mathcal{D}$ and from a simple random sample of
 $F$ features, for some $F\geq 1$.
 (The same value of $F$ is used for each tree.)